Sevastopol Sketches: Sevastopol in December

 In Sevastopol in December, Tolstoy uses second-person narrative (with the pronoun "you") in an introductory tour of life in Sevastopol.
 The detailed tour is arguably similar to one Tolstoy may have been given upon arrival in Sevastopol in November 1854.
 As part of the tour, the narrator takes you through the dressing-station or makeshift hospital in the Assembly Hall.
 Here you find wounded soldiers, amputees, "some of them on camp beds, but most of them lying on the floor".
 Tolstoy introduces the reader to the settings, mannerisms, and background he later uses in Sevastopol in May and Sevastopol in August.
 For example, the British and French enemy are referred to as "'him', as both soldiers and sailors say" (Tolstoy 198).

 Sevastopol in May

 In Sevastopol in May, Tolstoy examines the senselessness and vanity of war.
 The story examines many aspects of the psychology of war, heroism, and the misleading humanism in truces which invariably end in more wars.
 Tolstoy concludes by declaring that the only hero of his story is truth.

 Sevastopol in August

-Tolstoy during the Crimean War, c.
-1854.

 Sevastopol in August depicts the conclusion of the siege of Sevastopol and the eventual defeat and withdrawal of the Russian forces.
 The narrative focus alternates between Mikhail and Vladimir Kozeltsov, two brothers who both fight and eventually die for the Russian side.